opack/ymn-engraver/README.md

 # Roadmap
 * New features
-    * Load from text file (buttons on the bottom of the left column) https://github.com/eligrey/FileSaver.js
   * Create a toolbar with all action buttons
+  * Validate score input
+  * Score edition
     * Make continuation line continue after the last chord of the system if applicable, and start before the first chord of the next system
     * Ability to directly update only modified parts of the score and layout impacted parts
     * Add/remove parts from groups instead of using visible in order to improve performance